 (Elected 2009) BA (Dance) QUT (withdrew on injury).
 BA International Relations (Mandarin) ANU.
 Six month Beijing residency in the World Link Education TESL Program, 2008.
 Diploma of Management 2014.
 Team Leader with Department of Defence.

-“As a long term Quantum Leap participant and a local performer, I bring the perspective young people involved in the programs to the QL2 board.
-I also brings a considerable network with our QL2 alumni.
+“As a long term Quantum Leap participant and a local performer, I bring to the QL2 board the perspective of young people who have been involved in the programs.
+I also bring a considerable network with our QL2 alumni.
 I serve on the board in order to give back to an organisation which helped shape my development as a young dancer and person.
 These first hand experiences mean I am well placed to explain the benefits of QL2’s programs and what they can offer young people regardless of whether they will be pursuing a dance career.
 I see QL2 continuing to expand its programs to inspire the collaborative youth dance model across Australia and the world, creating better prepared, thinking dancers for tertiary studies and the profession, and creating passionate educated dance audiences.
 Dance is and will continue to be the rawest and most powerful expression of self and community and is an important part of Australia’s cultural expression, and a medium of reflection, comment, influence and change.”

 (Elected 2014) Harriet is an experienced television producer and the Head of Production and Development at WildBear Entertainment; BBus from Griffith University and a MLA(VCR) from the Australian National University.
 Recipient of 2013 Natalie Miller Fellowship awarded for excellence in working in the screen industry.